StanleyTC/Mini-projects/python/project 021 - Snake Game/README.md

 For the Scoreboard we will use the write method of the Turtle class, and we'll do that in another new class called scoreboard.py that will follow the inherited class model as well.

+Last update: HIGHSCORE system.
+We created a high score system for the game, keeping the program's record above.
+For this, we create a function inside the scoreboard file that will update as the score is hit, and this is done through the reset() function.

 ## [Main Script](main.py)